ScottEide/Hangman-Game/README.md

 Select ".NET desktop development" and "Universal Windows Platform development", then click install.

-After it's done installing, select whatever preferences you want.
+After it's done installing, select whatever preferences you want and click ok.

 You will now need to download the files for the Hangman project.